CommunitySolidServer/tutorials/getting-started.md

 Your WebID needs to be publicly accessible, so you can be identified, but your other resources can have restricted access.
-For example, when trying to access the profile container http://localhost:3000/my-pod/profile/ you receive a `403: Not Logged In` error.
+For example, when trying to access the profile container http://localhost:3000/my-pod/profile/ you receive a `401: Unauthorized` error.

 We cover how to correctly authenticate in the next section, but we can already have a look now why this is the case.